scylladb/scylladb/docs/getting-started/install-scylla/launch-on-azure.rst

 Launch ScyllaDB on Azure
 ==========================

-This article will guide you through self-managed ScyllaDB deployment on Azure.
+This is a test bla bla article will guide you through self-managed ScyllaDB deployment on Azure.
 For a fully-managed deployment of ScyllaDB as-a-service, see `ScyllaDB Cloud documentation <https://cloud.docs.scylladb.com/>`_.

 .. note::